-A. the relevance of the circumstances of the arrest, charge(s), or conviction to the qualification standards and essential functions of the position held by the employee;

-- B. how recently the behavior occurred and the behavior of the employee since that time; - C. whether the employee admits or denies the facts of the allegation; - D. the relative reliability of the information and objectivity of the source of the information; - E. the certainty with which the facts have been or can be determined; - F. the nature and severity of any potential harm to students and other employees that would result from an error in assessing the facts of the arrest, charge(s), or conviction; - G. the extent to which the position involves being an exemplar and the potential for the presentation of a negative exemplar to students; and - H. how the information came to the attention of the Corporation, i.e., was it reported by the employee or discovered through other means.
+- A. the relevance of the circumstances of the arrest, charge(s), or conviction to the qualification standards and essential functions of the position held by the employee; - B. how recently the behavior occurred and the behavior of the employee since that time; - C. whether the employee admits or denies the facts of the allegation; - D. the relative reliability of the information and objectivity of the source of the information; - E. the certainty with which the facts have been or can be determined; - F. the nature and severity of any potential harm to students and other employees that would result from an error in assessing the facts of the arrest, charge(s), or - G. the extent to which the position involves being an exemplar and the potential for the presentation of a negative exemplar to students; and - H. how the information came to the attention of the Corporation, i.e., was it reported by the employee or discovered through other means.

 The Superintendent will give the appropriate weight to each of these factors in determining whether the employee will be permitted to continue to work while the charges are resolved in the trial court, and will recommend that the employee continue to work, be placed on administrative leave or suspension, or be terminated or recommended for termination.
-With respect to employees who are teachers, the principal shall make the initial recommendation for termination, as required by State law.